Fremantle Stuff > people > Joshua Josiah Harwood (1826-1897)

 Notes for Janetta Tucknott:

-HARWOOD.- On the 17th inst. after a short illness, JANET the beloved wife of Thomas Harwood of this town; aged 69 years.
-Deeply regretted Deceased was a native of Blackburn Lancashire, and arrived in this colony per brig James, May, 1830.
-(Ward)
+HARWOOD.- On the 17th inst.
+[September 1891] after a short illness, JANET the beloved wife of Thomas Harwood of this town, aged 69 years.
+Deeply regretted.
+Deceased was a native of Blackburn Lancashire, and arrived in this colony per brig James, May, 1830. (all of the above: Ward)

 J.J.
 Harwood built (among others): the (third) courthouse, Marine Parade; the Kerosene Store (Kidogo).